Save Money with Bulk Mail!

 - Exclude address records that you do not plan to mail to.
 If you cannot do this, please provide a way to identify these addresses so we can exclude them.

-- Address data can be sent to Mail Services on 3.5″ diskette or attached to an email to firstname.lastname@example.org
+- Address data can be attached to an email to the Mail Center Supervisor, Lynn Cuda.

 - Unless you have mailed to your addresses very recently, we strongly recommend that you provide your address data at least one week in advance of your mailing.
 This gives us, and you, time to process your data and correct any problem addresses.
 We must have the final version of your data at least three days before your planned mailing date (processing time may be longer for some mailings).